Xilinx/Vitis_Libraries/data_mover/docs/src/design_flows.rst

 accordingly.

-Setting `PLATFORM_REPO_PATHS` to the installation folder of platform files can enable makefiles in this library to use `DEVICE` variable as a pattern.
+Setting `PLATFORM_REPO_PATHS` to the installation folder of platform files can enable makefiles in this library to use `PLATFORM` variable as a pattern.
-Otherwise, full path to .xpfm file needs to be provided via `DEVICE` variable.
+Otherwise, full path to .xpfm file needs to be provided via `PLATFORM` variable.

 HLS Cases Command Line Flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~